flowdy/sompyler/README.md

 version 2.x is more present in my job and self-confusion is not very much fun) one needs only three packages:

-  * PyYAML – reading YAML or JSON text
+  * PyYAML – to parse YAML or JSON text
-  * PySound – to transform the calculated raw samples into a file, e.g. FLAC
+  * soundfile – to transform the calculated raw samples into a file, e.g. FLAC
   * Numpy (mostly included) – calculation of each sample

 That is it.
 No dependencies to sound fonts, sound system layers or MIDI stuff.
-But again, not depending on it is easy given that users are not able to perform live.
+But again, not depending on it is easy given that users will not be able to perform live.
 If Sompyler is ever suitable for professional music production, it is stuck to studio work.
 Its stage fright is legendary.

 Later I intend to program a tool to generate Sompyler YAML data from MIDI events, but first there are more important things to do.